Two IoT Arenas

 LPWAN’s are a huge step towards solving for the indoor-outdoor IoT.
 But as solutions today, they are incomplete.

-- Using multiple radios is the traditional solution to bridging use cases like these.
+- Using multiple radios is the traditional solution to bridging Applications like these.
 To cite one obvious example: smartphones host both long range (LTE) and short range (WiFi, BT, NFC) connectivity options, albeit in a package priced at hundreds of dollars.
 Multiple radios add to an endpoint’s bill of materials, and in addition often require additional memory as well as antenna and other sacrifices.
 Hypothetically, an endpoint could contain both a Zigbee and a NB-IoT radio, but this means creating two parallel access point systems, among other drawbacks.

 - Reflashing existing silicon and re-using existing antenna in order to accommodate a software-defined radio is a slightly better solution.
 It might mean limiting your radio choices to those available using an existing antenna or might mean re-designing the antenna to accommodate both radios.
 It might also mean adding additional memory, which may or may not fit your budget.
 But it still requires parallel access point systems, etc.